 The California-based retailer has both a popular ecommerce store and brick-and-mortar locations.
 Many of the fast-fashion brand’s customers buy from them via both sales avenues.

-Thus, it made sense to piece together all that online and offline purchase and intent data to better understand its shopper audience (e.g., clothing brands bought most, frequency of site visits, etc.) and provide bespoke customer experiences to them based on that data.
+Thus, it made sense to piece together all that online and offline purchase and intent data to better understand its shopper audience (e.g., clothing brands bought most, frequency of site visits, etc.) and provide bespoke customer experiences to them.

 The implementation of a loyalty program helped point-of-sale associates capture shoppers’ email addresses during purchases.
 Once BlueConic’s CDP was onboarded, the company was able to merge that offline buyer data with online engagement data and into unified profiles.

 In conjunction with our CDP’s advanced capabilities, like predictive CLV and RFM models, Planet Blue has crafted an omnichannel CX strategy — and, thereby, an integrated marketing communications strategy — that delivers more value and increases loyalty.

 Building your company’s integrated marketing communications plan

 Of course, the integrated marketing communications method — and the customer data platform — isn’t something only retail and ecommerce companies can benefit from.

 Countless companies — membership organizations, media and publishing brands, and finance and investment firms, among others — use the customer data platform to augment integrated campaigns through more efficient segmentation, more advanced personalization, and more actionable audience insights.

 In fact, it’s how so many brands form and refine modern customer engagement strategies that distinguish their marketing messaging, and organizations at-large, from competitors.

 When initiating your integrated marketing communication strategy, consider what you already have in place and what finishing touches are needed (e.g., revised brand messaging, more effectual martech) to supply a stellar CX to your customer base.